Guest lineups for the Sunday news shows

 NBC’s “Meet the Press” — Jake Sullivan; Sen. Dan Sullivan, R-Alaska.

 CBS’ “Face the Nation” — CIA Director William Burns; Reps.
-Mike Gallagher, R-Wis., and Raja Krishnamoorthi, D-Ill.; former Secretary of State Condoleezza Rice.
+Mike Gallagher, R-Wis., and Raja Krishnamoorthi, D-Ill.; former Secretary of State Condoleezza Rice; Drew Findling and Jennifer Little, attorneys for former President Donald Trump.

 CNN’s “State of the Union” — Jake Sullivan; Republican National Committee Chairwoman Ronna McDaniel.